This post may contain affiliate links. Please see our disclosure policy.

 Cracking: don’t panic if the surface does crack, it will still taste delicious!

-If you don’t have a food processor (or don’t want the washing up), simply place the oreo biscuits into a sandwich bag and bash with a rolling pin until you have fine crumbs.
+If you don’t have a food processor (or don’t want the washing up), simply place the biscuits into a sandwich bag and bash with a rolling pin until you have fine crumbs.
 Next, tip into a large mixing bowl and mix in the melted butter until you have the desired crumbly consistency.

 Frequently Asked Questions